 Enric Parera is the Strategic Initiatives Officer.
 In this role, Enric sponsors and leads strategy formulation, communication, implementation and fine tuning, transforming the organization and processes in a rapidly growing environment.
 Prior to assuming this new role, Enric was the Managing Director of Southern Europe and played key roles in transitioning ToolsGroup to a SaaS business model and developing the company’s business process outsourcing (BPO) practice.
 He has a degree in industrial engineering from Universitat Politècnica of Catalonia and is a graduate of the IESE Business School.

 Mauro Adorno is managing director Europe, based in Munich.
 He has more than 15 years of experience in consumer-oriented businesses, internet retailing, communication and advertising, automotive manufacturing, telecommunications and finance.
 Prior to joining ToolsGroup in 2014, Mauro worked for Telecom Italia Group, Fiat Group Automobiles and Seat Pagine Gialle Group in global executive roles across customer operations, sales and marketing, IT and business development.
 Mauro has published several articles in German on supply chain topics including 3D printing in spare parts planning, digital twin modeling and machine learning.
 He has a degree in Management Engineering from Politecnico di Torino and a Master in Business Administration from Politecnico di Torino.

-David Barton is general manager for North America, based in Boston.
+David Barton is chief operating officer - Americas, based in Boston.
 David is responsible for all operations, including sales, professional services, customer success and administration.

 David’s focus on positive outcomes and growth for customers in complex markets is demonstrated in the number of large scale technology solutions he has facilitated at the executive level.
 He brings over 20 years of executive leadership experience including 10 years leading high-growth SaaS solution teams in the supply chain and procurement industries.
 Prior to ToolsGroup David was VP of process industry sales at E2open.
 David also served as chief revenue officer at RapidRatings, where he drove the entire start-up go-to-market plan; and spent six years with Ariba driving North American revenue.
 David holds a BS degree from Middlebury College in Vermont.